terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_java_service_instance.html.markdown

 include: `least_connection_count`, `least_response_time`, `round_robin`.
 The default value is
 `least_connection_count`.

-* `secondary_node` - (Optional) Defines the properties to scale out a secondary node for the Oracle Traffic Director.
-Secondary Node is documented below.

 * `root_url` - (Computed) The URL of the OTD console.

-Secondary Node supports the following:

-`ip_reservation` - (Optional) Specifies an IP reservation name for the load balancer node you are adding.

-`server_count` - (Optional) Specifies the number of user-managed load balancer nodes to add to the Oracle Traffic Director.
-Valid values are `0` or `1`.
-Defaults to `0`.

 Database supports the following: